ChileBob/Yak/README.md

 - Ycash/Zcash clients connect to their full nodes via ZMQ & listen for raw transactions.
 - Decrypted shielded outputs are broadcast as AES256 ciphertext.
-- Transactions are confirmed when they are mined in a new block.
+- Transactions are confirmed when they're mined.
-- Adding a viewkey is done by sending an encrypted memo.
+- To monitor a viewkey, send it by encrypted memo.

 This is a proof of concept and possibly a REALLY BAD IDEA - use with caution.